-In the post-war period, the UK labour market has seen many changes due to changing economy.
-In particular, we have seen a decline in manufacturing jobs, and a growth in the service sector.
-We have also seen greater labour market flexibility with a growth in self-employment, part-time jobs, zero hour contracts and the growth of female labour market participation.
+In the post-war period, the UK labour market has seen many fundamental changes.
+In particular, we have seen a decline in full-time manual labour manufacturing jobs, and a growth in labour market flexibility.
+The current labour market is more diverse with more people working in self-employment, part-time jobs, zero hour contracts.

 Since the early 1980s, there has been a decline in the relative size and importance of the manufacturing sector.
 Therefore it has caused the following effects: